 Ending Sounds

-You will say two words to your child.
-The child will stand up if the words end with the same sound.
-The child will sit down if the ending sounds do not match.
+You will say two words to your student.
+The student will stand up if the words end with the same sound.
+The student will sit down if the ending sounds do not match.

 Thank you for reading my post today.
-You might also be interested in reading my previous post:
+You might also be interested in reading my previous posts:

 Please don’t leave without checking out the PRIDE Reading Program.
 The PRIDE Reading Program is an Orton-Gillingham curriculum that is used by teachers, tutors, and homeschooling parents worldwide with great success.